The Oatinol Delivery System

 The gastro-intestinal tract is an organ whose function is to process food into biochemical compounds that can be metabolized to produce energy, growth and support all life processes.
-It uses various methods, from mechanical (chewing) to chemical (enzymatic breakdown) to symbiotic (bacterial fermentation) in order to breakdown food into less complicated nutrients that are then able to be absorbed across the gut wall and taken into the body to be metabolized.
+It uses various methods, from mechanical (chewing) to chemical (enzymatic breakdown) to symbiotic (bacterial fermentation) in order to breakdown food into less complicated nutrients that are then able to be absorbed across the gut wall and taken into the body to be metabolised.

 There are two main sites for this.
 For enzymatically generated nutrients – and these are mainly amino acids from protein, sugars from complex carbohydrates and fatty acids from oil – the small intestine is the region of absorption.
 For fermented products, these are generally absorbed in either the rumen area or the hindgut.

 Sugars and amino acids are mainly absorbed by an active process; that is energy is expended in order to drive specific transport systems.
 For example, the sugar glucose depends on a sodium pump system to cross the cells lining the gut wall and reach the blood system (Figure 1), as do amino acids, whilst two or three amino acids linked as peptides use a hydrogen pump system.

 Figure 1.
 Active Transport System – Sodium Pump

 Very small nutrients, such as water and short chain volatile fatty acids (VFA) can actually squeeze between the cells – the Paracellular route (Figure 2)– and there are nutrients, such as lactic acid and β-glucans, that can increase the gap.

 Figure 2.
 Small Molecules Passing Between Epithelial Cells